Ozone and platelet therapy

 Truthfully ozone can turn things around and create a permanent solution but more often than not it takes some repetition.
 Occasionally we do see one-and-done situations, but a good rule of thumb is to expect 3-5 treatments.

-What Is Platelet-Rich Plasma (PRP) And What Are PRP Injections?
+What Is Plasma (PRP/PPP) And What Are Plasma Injections?

-Platelet-rich plasma (PRP) therapy uses injections of a concentration of a patient’s own platelets to accelerate the healing of injured tendons, ligaments, muscles, and joints.
-In this way, PRP injections use each individual patient’s own healing system to improve musculoskeletal problems.
+Plasma therapy uses injections of a concentration of a patient’s own platelets to accelerate the healing of injured tendons, ligaments, muscles, and joints.
+In this way, Plasma injections use each individual patient’s own healing system to improve musculoskeletal problems.

 PRP injections are prepared by taking anywhere from one to a few tubes of your own blood and running it through a centrifuge to concentrate the platelets.
 These activated platelets are then injected directly into your injured or diseased body tissue.
 This releases growth factors that stimulate and increase the number of reparative cells your body produces.